wngfra/fingerSense/README.md

 ## Robot Control
 1. Reach (downwards) along z-axis for a surface with the robot's force-torque sensor, confirmed by a force threshold
+2. Sliding parameter online update controlled by the perception agent
-2. y-axis pushability for manually shifting sliding areas
+3. y-axis pushability for manually shifting sliding areas
-3. [TODO] Add z-axis force control for sliding
+4. z-axis force control for sliding